Mets win series against MLB-best Dodgers

 New York led 5-2 when Díaz opened the eighth by walking Freddie Freeman and plunking Will Smith.
 Freeman advanced to third on a warning-track flyball by Max Muncy and scored on Justin Turner’s flyball near the 408-foot sign in center.

+“I was a little bit angry because I wasn’t commanding my slider the way I want to,” Díaz said.

-Díaz then escaped by whiffing Lux on the hardest pitch of his career and calmly walked off the mound.
+After a mound visit from pitching coach Jeremy Hefner, Díaz escaped by whiffing Lux on the hardest pitch of his career and calmly walked off the mound.
 It was the fifth time in his last 13 appearances that the Mets closer pitched in the eighth inning.

 Adam Ottavino followed with a perfect ninth for his third save.